iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 }
 ```

-and also to an OTM threat instance along with its OTM mitigation instance, which will be mapped to the corresponding OTM component
+and also to an OTM threat instance along with its OTM mitigation instance, which will be mapped to the corresponding
+OTM component:

 ```json
 {